p4ulor/Object-Detector-App/README.md

 - [androidx.camera.* dependencies](https://developer.android.com/jetpack/androidx/releases/camera)
 - [google-accompanist](https://google.github.io/accompanist/) -> For permission utils

-## Getting Started / Setup Guide 🙌
+## Setup Guide 🙌
 - [Gradle JDK](https://www.jetbrains.com/help/idea/gradle-jvm-selection.html#jvm_settings) used: JetBrains Runtime (JBR) 17.0.10

 ### Getting API Keys 🔑
 - Gemini API -> https://aistudio.google.com/app/apikey

 ### Installing ⬇️
-- a) From .apk file: Download in releases
+- a) From .apk file: Download in [releases](https://github.com/p4ulor/Object-Detector-App/releases).
+Built with Github Actions
-- b) With source code: Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`
+- b) With source code:
+  - Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`
+  - Or `./gradlew assembleRelease` to install a release

 ## Notes 📝
 - The Machine Learning models used with MediaPipe need to be a compatible with it, the compatability depends on the feature used